chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 Use only 3 Letters to find exploitable areas in thinking Tri-Bit update implemented
-4th Bit will the hashing function for error control
+4th Bit will the hashing function for error control Royal DNA sequence that has not been insurrected must not be violated
 #Patching #UpdateOnePointThree